thomlake/NeuralNets.jl/README.md

 ## The `@paramdef` macro
 As noted above, `@paramdef` is syntactic sugar for defining variables in the current scope.
 It works with parameters whose keys are either symbols, `:theta`, or tuples of symbols and integers, `(:theta, 1, 2)`.
 In the later case the first element must be a symbol.
 It will create a variable with tuple elements separated by `_`, i.e. `theta_1_2`.

 The tuple version is generally less useful.
-The typical use case of parameter keys with ints is programmatic key generation.
+The typical use case of parameter keys with integers is programmatic key generation.
 In this case `@paramdef` maps these programmatically generated keys to back to variable names, which then have to be manipulated by the programmer.

 For example consider the following _deep_ neural network.
 ```julia